chagayh/GSextension/README.md

    [source](https://github.com/mozilla/web-ext)
    * First, make sure you are running the current LTS (long term support) version of NodeJS.
    * You can install this command onto your machine globally with:

         ```
         npm install --global web-ext
         ```
-2. Create an account on the  [Mozilla developer hub](https://addons.mozilla.org/en-US/developers/) hub.
+2. Create an account on the  [Mozilla developer hub](https://addons.mozilla.org/en-US/developers/).
 3. Go to this [page](https://addons.mozilla.org/en-US/developers/addon/api/key/) and generate our API keys by clicking on the "Generate new credentials" button.
 Two credentials will be created: JWT issuer and JWT secret.
 4. To sign our package we must use them both and launch the following command from inside the